Midrange Espresso Machines

 • Dual thermoblocks allow for brewing and steaming without waiting for changeover.

-• Thermoblocks mean quick heatup time - well under 5 minutes from cold.
+• Thermoblocks and electrically heated group mean quick heatup time - well under 5 minutes from cold.

 • No-burn steam wand.

-• Side accessible water tank means under-counter refilling is easy.
+• Side accessible water tank means under-counter refilling is easier.

 • Aesthetics are minimalist and inoffensive.